Click here to find out how COVID-19 is temporarily affecting our work with young refugees.

-Becoming a mentor is the best way to volunteer with us and make a real difference in the life of a young person seeking safety in the UK.
+Becoming a mentor is the best way to volunteer with us and makes a real difference in the life of a young person seeking safety in the UK.

 Why become a mentor?

 Mentors often become important adults in the young people’s lives, acting as role models and helping to combat isolation and loneliness.
-Watch this video or read this blog post to meet some of our mentors and find out what it's all about.
+Watch the video below or listen to this interview to meet some of our mentors and find out what it's all about.

 “Getting to know my mentee over the past year has been an amazing experience for me.
 As trust really developed between us I realised how much he had been through, and how many challenges there still are in his life.
 Despite this he is positive and forward looking, which I find really humbling.”
 (Jen, volunteer mentor)